apache/nuttx/examples/nsh/README.txt

 o get [-b|-n] [-f <local-path>] -h <ip-address> <remote-path>

-  Copy the file at <remote-address> from the host whose IP address is identified by <ip-address>.
+  Use TFTP to copy the file at <remote-address> from the host whose IP address is identified by <ip-address>.
 Other options:

   -f <local-path>
      The file will be saved relative to the current working directory